CME3039 : Plant Design

 There will be six students per group.

 A student must achieve a mark of 40% on the Milestone II report in order to pass the module.
-Assuming that the module would otherwise have been passed, failure to reach this mark will have the outcome of a 'deferred pass': this means that the failure on the Milestone II report may be redeemed by one resubmission of the Milestone II report without any increase in the original mark.
+Assuming that the module would otherwise have been passed, failure to reach this mark may have the outcome of a 'deferred pass', at the discretion of the Board of Examniners: this means that the failure on the Milestone II report may be redeemed by one resubmission of the Milestone II report without any increase in the original mark.
 If the Milestone II report remains failed after resubmission, the student will fail the module with a mark of at most 35, and the same principles will apply to a second attempt at the module with one further resubmission of the Milestone II report allowed.